zeyap/legacy-personal-website/_posts/2015-07-30-Redesigning-Gestures.markdown

 **Duration**|
  <highlight>JUL - DEC 2015</highlight>|

->We extended a hand gesture set to one involving hand and non-hand gestures, in the user-defined approach, combining the indices of gesture frequency, subjective ratings and physiological risk ratings.
+>To make gestural interaction with Kinect more "natural", we extended a hand gesture set to one involving hand and non-hand gestures, in the user-defined approach, combining the indices of gesture frequency, subjective ratings and physiological risk ratings.
 More information are available in the full paper.
 [Download](http://www.tandfonline.com/doi/pdf/10.1080/10447318.2017.1342943?needAccess=true).

 **Is body gesture interaction *natural* at all?**